 Section 13-20-040 – Prohibition and Penalties.

 Prohibition.
-It is unlawful to locate, erect, construct, install or enlarge a wind energy siting and facility without first obtaining a Wind Energy Siting and Facility Permit from the Board of County Commissioners; W.S. §§18-5-502(a)., unless prior siting approval has been obtained for each individual WECS and Substation pursuant to these Regulations.
+It is unlawful to locate, erect, construct, re-construct, install or enlarge a WECS without first obtaining a WECS Permit from the Board of County Commissioners; W.S. §§18-5-502(a)., unless prior siting approval has been obtained for each individual WECS and substation pursuant to these Regulations.

 Penalties.